US Stocks Rise On Rate Hopes As Gold Hits Record High - UrduPoint

 Joe Mazzola, an analyst at Charles Schwab, said regardless of the rate outlook, stocks appear well supported.

+Eurozone stocks advanced as investors eyed Thursday's monetary policy decision from the European Central Bank.

-The ECB is expected to keep its rates steady but may give clues about its future intentions.
+The ECB is expected to keep rates steady but may give clues about its future intentions.

 "The direct result of Jeremy Hunt's widespread tax cuts will be higher disposable income, meaning we could see higher GDP growth in the short term," Mahmoud Alkudsi, senior market strategist at ADSS.